-- basename (str) the base name of the data file, defaulting to ".coverage". - suffix (str or bool) has the same meaning as the data_suffix argument to coverage.
-Coverage. - no_disk (bool) if True, keep all data in memory, and don't write any disk file. - warn a warning callback function, accepting a warning message argument. - debug a DebugControl object (optional)
+- basename (str) the base name of the data file, defaulting to ".coverage".
+This can be a path to a file in another directory. - suffix (str or bool) has the same meaning as the data_suffix argument to coverage.Coverage. - no_disk (bool) if True, keep all data in memory, and don't write any disk file. - warn a warning callback function, accepting a warning message argument. - debug a DebugControl object (optional)